InfraBlockchain/infrablockchain-js/README.md

 ### NPM

-The official distribution package can be found at [npm](https://www.npmjs.com/package/eosjs).
+The official distribution package can be found at [npm](https://www.npmjs.com/package/infra-js).

 ### Add dependency to your project

-`yarn add eosjs`
+`yarn add infra-js`

 ### Using with Typescript